Ericsson/dataplanebook/src/glossary.rst

       where it's not implemented as a discrete card) or a network adapter.

-   Noisy neighbour
+   Noisy neighbor
-      An application is considered a noisy neighbour in case it causes performance degradation for other applications, running on a different set of :term:`logical cores <Logical core>`, because of its extensive use of shared hardware resources, such as
+      An application is considered a noisy neighbor in case it causes performance degradation for other applications, running on a different set of :term:`logical cores <Logical core>`, because of its extensive use of shared hardware resources, such as